 - Graduate Diploma of Legal Practice from the College of Law.

 Outside of the practice of law, James is actively involved in his local community and serves at his local Church.
-James serves on the College Council of Redeemer Lutheran College in Rochedale.
+His leadership contributions include:

 James also has experience practicing in Fiji where he obtained a temporary practicing certificate as part of a secondment called Lawyers Exchange and Development (LEAD) program.
 This program was a pilot project of the Kingdom International Legal Network.